How can i reduce my lower back pain during pregnancy?

 Pregnancy is a great window of opportunity to build some long term flexibility in areas you have always been stiff.
-Relaxin doesn’t only affect your ligaments, it also impacts on muscle tissue too.
-Stretching during pregnancy can help your body stay more balanced and reduce the risk of injury.
+Relaxin doesn’t only affect your ligaments, it also impacts on muscle tissue too, so stretching can help your body stay more balanced and reduce the risk of injury.
 If you suffer with lower back pain, working on building flexibility in your hips will really help to reduce pain and dysfunction in your lower back.
 Stick to lying down stretches to help limit movement in your spine while moving your legs.
 You will be grateful for the extra mobility in your hips when your big day comes and you can make the most of the more optimal birthing positions such as being upright, squatting or on all fours.

 5. Ditch the lady-like habits

-Sitting with legs cross, tucked over to one side and any other 'lady-like' sitting positions should get thrown out of the window during pregnancy.
+Sitting with your legs cross, tucked over to one side and any other 'lady-like' sitting positions should get thrown out of the window during pregnancy!
 Anything that takes you off both butt cheeks when sitting, is potentially going to cause a twist which will throw your pelvis off balance.
 This will contribute to dysfunction in joints and de-activation of muscles which leads to pain.
-The same goes for standing, next time you catch yourself waiting in line, with all your weight leaning on one leg, stop yourself.
+The same goes for standing; next time you catch yourself waiting in line with all your weight leaning on one leg, stop yourself.
 Make sure your body weight is always being distributed evenly across both feet when standing.
 Pregnancy is the time to ditch the lady like sitting position and adopt a more natural stance with both feet on the ground, knees hip width apart and your pelvic floor switched on.